 + CAREER PREPARATION

 As an F1 or J1 visa holder, you are only allowed to work part-time on-campus for up to 20 hours/week during the academic year.
 Here are ways to search for a part-time job:

-- Create an account at HireMizzouTigers, learn how to do it here
+- Create an account at HireMizzouTigers.com, learn how to do it here.

-- Join Student Employment Canvas group that provides resources to assist with finding and preparing for employment
+- Join the Student Employment Canvas group that provides resources to assist you with finding and preparing for a campus job.

 - Network with professors, colleagues, friends, classmates, and people you meet for the first time!

-To secure a full-time position, allocate adequate time for your job search as it involves attendance to OPT workshop, application to different openings, and preparation for interviews.
+To secure a full-time position, allocate adequate time for your job search as it involves lots of research and preparation.
 Here are ways to search for a full-time job: